The "Many Worlds" interpretation (MWI) of quantum mechanics was developed

 In slightly more technical terms, in MWI all the possible outcomes of a

-world having split into mutually unobservable but equally real worlds.
+is split into mutually unobservable but equally real worlds.

 From a recent poll taken of the leading cosmologists and quantum physics

-theorists, about 60% of them believe the Many Worlds interpretation to be the true
+theorists, about 60% of them believe the Many Worlds interpretation to be the

-one.
+true one.

 The MWI is, to date, the only logically consistent explanation of quantum